HenryZyy/pwshdc-c2/README.md

 # pwshdc-c2
 A PowerShell Discord bot for remote command execution, in development

-**Disclaimer**: This project should be used for authorized testing or educational purposes only.
+**Disclaimer**: This project should be used for authorized testing and educational purposes only.

 ## Features
 - **Multiple Connections at the same time**